PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

     * Strongly suggest using LuckPerms v5.0.x with latest pre-release version of Prison.

 * **PlaceholderAPI** - Used through Vault, it is free and provides the core interfaces in to the usage of placeholders.
+Prison also has a special integration setup for PlaceholderAPI to register all of the Prison placeholders dynamically upon startup.
+You do not need to download anything from the cloud for prison to work with this plugin.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">